Introduction to OpenID Connect (OIDC)

 OAuth defines two types of clients: confidential clients and public clients.

-Public clients are unable to use registered client secrets, such as applications running in a browser or on a mobile device.
+Public clients cannot use registered client secrets, such as applications running in a browser or on a mobile device.

 Client Secret

 The client secret (for use only with confidential client types and with certain endpoints that require authentication) is paired with the client id and serves as a password for that client id.
-This is only used with the confidential client types that use server side calls for the /token endpoint, public clients that use PKCE for security on the /token call will not have or need a client secret.
+This is only used with confidential client types that use server-side calls for the /token endpoint.
+Public clients that use PKCE for security on the /token call will not have or need a client secret.

-Please see the earlier section on sharing credentials securely for details on how and when the client secret can be shared with your team.
+Please see the earlier section on sharing credentials securely for details on how and when the client's secret can be shared with your team.

 This credential should be treated like a password.
 It should not be shared over email, ticket, or chat.
 If you expose this credential to your team or to anyone on the Next Reason team, either in plain text or encoded as a basic authentication string, the team will need to reset your client secret just as we would reset a password if exposed.